 Every Spartina product comes with a story.
-When choosing names for each season’s collections, Spartina’s creative team draws from Daufuskie Island’s lush natural environment and rich cultural heritage.
+When choosing names for each season's collections, we draw from Daufuskie Island's lush natural environment and rich cultural heritage.
 Enjoy these stories about the people, places, and historical events that have supplied the inspiration for the Spartina 449 pattern names.

 Scroll down or click on one of the swatches below to view the story behind the pattern.

 ELIZALeft to manage her father’s plantations near Beaufort in 1738, Eliza Lucas Pinckney put her love of botany to work in order to save the family farm.
 Wise enough to see that the rising market for textiles also created a need for dyes, she cultivated high-grade, high-demand indigo, which ignited the historic “Indigo Bonanza” for the Carolina economy.
 Her true blue determination—and feminine know-how—runs through our Eliza houndstooth pattern.
 Classic checks line up like perfectly planted row crops, but trailblazing indigo paths make their mark on this traditional hunting pattern.
 It’s our way of honoring Eliza’s herstory in history.